fpsst/digital-coffee-list/README.md

 I used [this library for KY-040](https://github.com/martinohanlon/KY040) and [this one for the RC522 reader](https://github.com/pimylifeup/MFRC522-python).

-All other libs can be found using pip.
+The adafruit OLED lib comes with adfruit-blinka, which - as all other libs - can be found using pip.